 Our culture refers to love as a feeling.
 However, in Biblical culture, love is more than a feeling and it is represented as an action.
 We are commanded to love without restraint.

 No one feels like loving their enemy.
 In fact, loving your enemy fights against the DNA of our flesh, making this act of love supernatural.

 Jesus commanded in Matthew 5:44, “But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you.”
-This is a powerful, but difficuly command to live by—oh, to be like Jesus.
+This is powerful, but a difficult command to live by.
+Just like the old song goes, “To be like Jesus… on earth I long, to be like Him.”

 Prayer: Lord, help me to love you with every aspect of my life and every part of my being.
 I do not want You to just be my number one, but I desire for You to be my only one.
 Help me to love like you love and teach me how to love those who hate and persecute me.
 Let me see beyond peoples’ hardened exterior so I can grasp the pain that encumbers them.

 Scriptures about God’s love: